hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/pose.rst

 Rotation Origins
    Method to set the rotation origin for the pose origin or individual IK segments.

-   Topology
+   :Topology:
       Sets the rotation origin automatically using the topology and shape of the mesh.
-   Face Sets
+   :Face Sets:
       Creates a pose segment per :ref:`Face Set <sculpting-editing-facesets>`, starting from the active face set.
       This can lead to the most accurate and desirable results.
-   Face Sets FK
+   :Face Sets FK:
       Simulates a :term:`Forward Kinematics` deformation using the :ref:`Face Set <sculpting-editing-facesets>` under the cursor as control.